zero-to-mastery/JS_Fun_Practice/README.md

     filterRecurse,
 };</code>

-6. All the function names have to be in the <code>module.exports</code> but you can comment out the ones you haven't written yet
+6. You can comment any function names in the <code>module.exports</code> that you haven't written yet, but a lot of the tests depend on previous functions to run properly so it's safer to write the functions in order
-7. Finally, <code>node run test</code> to run the tests
+7. Finally, <code>npm run test</code> to run the tests

 ## Functions